 Factsheet: What TSU is doing.

 Polluted stormwater can contaminate our local streams and rivers.
-TSU Facilities Operations and the Environmental Health and Safety coordinate efforts to improve the quality of the stormwater discharged from campus.
+TSU Facilities Management and the Office of Environmental Health and Safety coordinate efforts to improve the quality of the stormwater discharged from campus.

 Changes to operations on campus...